El Roi Ltd

 Enhanced DBS Checking Procedures and Renewal Requirements

 An Enhanced Disclosure and Barring Service (DBS) check is mandatory for all roles due to the nature of working with vulnerable individuals.
 We follow specific procedures for requesting and reviewing DBS certificates, including a robust risk assessment process for any disclosures.
+All agency workers are also checked against the Adults' Barred List, and where placements may involve children, the Children's Barred List, in line with the Safeguarding Vulnerable Groups Act 2006 and CQC regulations.
 We also ensure timely renewal of DBS checks in line with regulatory guidance to guarantee ongoing suitability.

 Reference Checking Process with Minimum Requirements